Home icon

 Spontaneous play occurs when children do an activity freely.
 If children organize a ball game, dramatic play, or a game of hide-and-seek, they are meeting their needs for spontaneous play.
 Spontaneous play is different from enrolling children in little league or signing them up for dance lessons.
 Children benefit most from a balance of activities adults plan and lead and activities that children plan and lead on their own.

-• Language skills when they play name games, sing songs, and recite jump rope rhymes.
+• Language skills grow when they play name games, sing songs, and recite jump rope rhymes.

-• Small-muscle skills when they string beads, make clay figures, and cut with scissors.
+• Small-muscle skills grow when they string beads, make clay figures, and cut with scissors.

-• Large-muscle skills when they play ball, roller skate, and run relay races.
+• Large-muscle skills grow when they play ball, ride a scooter, and run relay races.

-• Social skills when they team up to play ball games, discuss rules for a card game, and decide who will play what part in dramatic play
+• Social skills grow when they team up to play ball games, discuss rules for a card game, and decide who will play what part in dramatic play.

 It is important to remove barriers to children’s opportunities to play, such as: